-As long as you mostly focus on successes, it’s totally acceptable to share those unfortunate stories with your audience.
+As long as you primarily focus on successes, it’s acceptable to share those unfortunate stories with your audience.

-In fact, sharing an anecdote about how to fell flat on your face can help bond you to them.
+In fact, sharing an anecdote about falling flat on your face can help bond you to them.

-(Fun fact: I once ran into a tree, bounced off, and literally fell flat on my face.
-I was running to catch the school bus and all the other kids saw it happen.
+(Fun fact: I once ran into a tree, bounced off, and fell flat on my face.
+I was running to catch the school bus, and all the other kids saw it happen.
 Had my parents caught that on film, we could have made millions!)